MohammadRayhan190720/programming-hero-web-development-course/Milestone-6/Module-31/learning.md

 ### 31.3 - Array Map to do One line loop magic
 - map => loops through each element of an array and do the operation that you passed in the callback function and the result each operation in a array and finally return you the array

+### 31.4 - forEach , filter , find and different between them
+- forEach => Work same as Map but Return nothing
+- filter => Filter select element based on condition and return array with the mathed condition